NASA-NeMO-Net/NeMO-Net/README.md

 1) Installation notes:
   - Install CUDA and GPU Acceleration (version 10 preferable) for NVIDIA cards, if applicable (CUDA 9 has been verified to work with updated Tensorflow v 1.5): https://developer.nvidia.com/cuda-10.0-download-archive.
 Note that the default install for NeMO-Net uses tensorflow-gpu.
 This can be changed in setup.py.
   - Install osgeo/gdal for geospatial manipulation (required for .shp, .gml, .gtif files).
 Refer to https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html for instructions.
 Also install_gdal.txt will have the commands to install the relevant gdal libraries.
   - Setup virtual environment as necessary, and run "pip install -r requirements.txt".
-Afterward, "run python setup.py"
+Afterward, run "python setup.py install"

 2) Images can be downloaded per request, and are to be contained within the ./Images/ folder.
 If choosing a different folder, please specify locations within the .yml files